Jhsmit/lumflux/README.rst

 About
 -----

-LumFlux illuminates your path towards developing interactive web applications.
+Lumflux illuminates your path towards developing interactive web applications.

 It is based on `panel <https://github.com/holoviz/panel>`_ and inspired by `lumen <https://github.com/holoviz/lumen>`_.